Weybridge Ladies Amateur Rowing Club

 We have a social area and kitchen facilities for the all-important post training cuppa, showers, changing rooms and a cloakroom area.

 Interested in taking up rowing, but not sure if it’s for you?
-Attend one of our ‘Try Days’ and give rowing a go!
+Contact us via email to arrange a chat with one of our coaches to find out more about what’s involved and them sign up for one of our ‘Learn to Row” courses and give rowing a go!

-Racing is open to all members with a basic level of fitness, appropriate technical capabilityy and steering competency.
+Racing is open to all members with a good level of fitness, appropriate technical capability and steering competency.

-WLARC racing crews have the opportunity to enter a number of races ranging from smaller local regattas in the summer, to the more reputed and prestigious national long distance headraces in the winter.
+WLARC racing crews have the opportunity to enter a wide range of races - from local regattas in the summer, to local and national long distance head races in the winter.
 We also host our own regatta every year.

 WLARC is, for many of our members, not just about being part of a rowing club offering great rowing experiences in a lovely location.
 It’s also about meeting with like-minded women.
 Many of our members have found new friends via the club, support each other in other aspects of life and meet socially outside of the rowing club.